EVE Online dev CCP's blockchain "survival experience" Project Awakening is getting a closed playtest in May

 A technological signature and evidence of a human society somewhere out there.
 The simulations reconstructing this sparse data into a synthetic spectre of a civilization are vague but pregnant with possibilities.
 A tangle of cultures, politics, and history that is complex yet strikingly familiar.
 It speaks of empires, corporate behemoths, and expansion spheres blooming into the unknown.
 A lost tribe capable of great beauty and destruction…

 CCP's CEO Hilmar Veigar Pétursson was a lot more down-to-Earth when Jeremy spoke to him last October.
-In particular, he offered the following, spirited defence of the game's blockchain functionality, which can sort of be boiled down to "trust me, bro", but is at least upfront about the many bad uses to which blockchain and cryptography technologies have been put.
+In particular, he offered the following, spirited defence of the game's blockchain functionality, which can sort of be boiled down to "trust me, bro", but is at least upfront about the many bad uses to which blockchain and cryptocurrency technologies have been put.

 "People do stupid things with everything.
 Like in the 1700s in Holland, people made [speculative] bubbles with tulips.
 Are tulips bad?
 The tulips are not to blame.
 People are to blame.
 People do stupid shit with new things all the time.
 It's just what we do.
 Look at any industry; there are people doing bad things, people doing nefarious things, people doing stupid things, and people doing very cool and wholesome things.
 I just don't care how bad people have used [blockchain] in the past.
 If people hate me for something they're assuming I'm going to do that I'm not doing.
 Not my problem; it's their problem."